Why Transaction Services Might Not Be The Best Exit Route From Accounting

 “Whenever you find yourself on the side of the majority it is time to pause and reflect” – Mark twain

-There are more efficient & effective ways of getting to the top
+But you should know … there are more efficient & effective ways of getting to the top

 You just need to explore your exit options effectively.